-We are elated to be working with Copland House as our Fiscal Sponsor for several projects, which has made everything so much easier!Molly Morkoski, MEME Ensemble
+We were elated to have worked with Copland House as our Fiscal Sponsor for several projects, which made everything so much easier!Molly Morkoski, MEME Ensemble

-Copland House seemed like a perfect match when I was looking for a Fiscal Sponsor for Portals, my full-length, multimedia production that included the commission of a large new violin piece by Philip Glass.
-It has been great to have Copland House along on this wonderful journey.Tim Fain
+Copland House was a perfect match when I was looking for a Fiscal Sponsor for Portals, my full-length, multimedia production that included the commission of a large new violin piece by Philip Glass.
+It was great to have had Copland House along on this wonderful journey.Tim Fain

-In furtherance of its mission to nurture and renew America’s musical heritage, Copland House is very pleased to serve as a not-for-profit Fiscal Sponsor.
-In this capacity, we assist a select number of composers and performers working on projects involving the creation, performance, or preservation of American music.
+In furtherance of its mission to champion our nation's rich, diverse musical heritage, Copland House serves as a not-for-profit Fiscal Sponsor for a select number of composers and performers working on projects involving the creation, performance, or preservation of American music.
 Our Fiscal Sponsorships are intended to help artists realize their goals!

 Since most funding is awarded to non-profit organizations, rather than to individuals, a Fiscal Sponsor (or conduit) can be an important vehicle to help encourage and stimulate donations for specified projects.
-As a Fiscal Sponsor, Copland House offers composers and performers the opportunity to apply to funders that limit their support to 501(c)3, tax-exempt organizations.
-In this role, we will accept contributions restricted for the selected project; provide financial oversight to ensure that these monies are used properly and as intended; and offer administrative and clerical support in processing, acknowledging, and reporting on donated funds.
+As a Fiscal Sponsor, Copland House: offers composers and performers the opportunity to apply to funders that limit their support to 501(c)3, tax-exempt organizations; will accept contributions restricted for the selected project; provide financial oversight to ensure that contributed monies are used properly and as intended; and furnish administrative and clerical support in processing, acknowledging, and reporting on donated funds.